jessepav/libgdx-wiki-old/Starter-classes-and-configuration.md

 From there on a window is created and the ApplicationListener is invoked as described in [[The Life-Cycle]]

+#### Common issues:

-When using a JDK of version 8 or later, an "illegal reflective access" warning is shown.
+- When using a JDK of version 8 or later, an **"illegal reflective access"** warning is shown.
 This is nothing to be worried about.
 If it bothers you, downgrade the used JDK or switch to the LWJGL 3 backend.

+- If an error like **`Process 'command 'C:/.../java.exe'' finished with non-zero exit value -1`** is shown, this can safely be ignored.
+A workaround is disabling forceExit: `config.forceExit = false;`.

 # Desktop (LWJGL3) #